 Field trips can be an integral part of the learning process in many areas of education.
-All students are guaranteed the right to be afforded an equal opportunity to participate in all school sponsored social and/or extracurricular activities when the student is otherwise qualified to participate.
+All students are guaranteed the right to be afforded an equal opportunity to participate in all school-sponsored social and/or extracurricular activities when they are otherwise qualified to participate.
 Reasonable accommodations must be made to allow all qualified students to attend and participate in a safe and equitable manner.

-Field trips in Broward County Public Schools are governed by SBBC Policy 6310 Field Trips.
-School administration shall work with students and families of qualified students to ensure all reasonable accommodations are made to allow for full attendance and participation of any student otherwise qualified to attend, including students with disabilities.
-Reasonable accommodations may include, but are not limited to, wheelchair accessible mode of transportation, nurses, and additional aides.
-On all overnight trips requiring lodging, single gender sleeping quarters for students must be instituted.
+SBBC Policy 6310 Field Trips govern field trips in Broward County Public Schools.
+The school administration shall work with students and families of qualified students to ensure all reasonable accommodations are made to allow for full attendance and participation of any student otherwise qualified to attend, including students with disabilities.
+Reasonable accommodations may include but are not limited to, wheelchair-accessible modes of transportation, nurses, and additional aides.
+On all overnight trips requiring lodging, single-gender sleeping quarters for students must be instituted.
 Field Trip permission forms disseminated to parents must indicate whether room assignments for overnight lodging are not separated by biological sex at birth.